atomist/slack-messages/README.md

 };
 ```

-And then render the message with SlackMessages.render.
-This will
+And then render the message with `render(msg)`.
+This will construct a
-construct a JSON string representation of the message:
+JSON string representation of the message:

 ```typescript
 import { render } from "@atomist/slack-messages"